Farming and Agribusiness are back in vogue!

 IESO Agribusiness Consult has developed a platform for African start-ups and young entrepreneurs in agribusinesses to pitch innovative ideas and business models addressing key areas related to the typical inefficiencies and vulnerabilities in the agriculture sector.
 Their flagship project is named the AgroMinds Africa Challenge.

 Apply now for this challenge and stand a chance to access more than $50,000 in equity financing.
 In addition, you get to receive technical guidance and coaching and also gain some market visibility for your business models to attract more investment capital along the road.
-Application link is below
+The application link is below

 This is one of the many innovative initiatives that competent companies and skilled stakeholders like IESO Agribusiness Consult and Stephen are championing to unlock Africa’s agribusiness potential by leveraging on the huge youthful entrepreneurial potential among Africa’s youth.